 The fun thing about this strategy is that you don’t just have to stick to the major holidays everyone knows: Christmas, New Year’s, Easter, the Fourth of July, etc. You can also dig deep by referencing fictional holidays.
 These are holidays that are featured in pop culture, but that no one really celebrates—until you mention them on your Facebook page, that is!
 A lot of brands have also found success by referencing national days like National Scavenger Hunt Day (May 24).
 If you find a day that’s relevant to your business, and almost certainly one of them is, go to town.

 Your Facebook activity shouldn’t solely be limited to your brand page.
-When you start a Facebook Group, you can drive people and therefore activity to your brand page.
+When you create a Facebook Group, you can drive people and therefore activity to your brand page.

 There’s a difference between a Page and a Group:

 So how can a group actually drive traffic to your page?